Whenever I visit Tasmania, I have to make sure I accumulate the right goodies for the return trip and for her indoors back home.

 Without a doubt, wallaby mince is much better for pasta dishes and meat balls than its taller cousin.
 I can’t understand why Lenah Game Meats don’t market their product outside of Tasmania.

 I can’t leave Tasmania without buying a few tubs of Leatherwood Honey.
 I like all types of honey and I know where I can get some exceptional honey on my next visit but there’s something about the Leatherwood variety and its unique taste.
-Lemon and honey is the best cure for a sore throat and I often whack a kilo into my home brewed beer for when I need a bender!
+Lemon and honey is the best cure for a sore throat and I often whack a kilo into my home brewed beer.

 Amazing how I’m looking for Tasmanian goodies while a friend in Tasmania is seeking the UK produced Birds custard powder!
 I would be interested to hear what goodies Tasmanians buy when they visit the mainland.
 Let me know.